lakmeer/vim-technicolor/readme.md

 - Suggested colour for It
 - A feature tour

-*** A what?
+### A what?

-In the demo folder here I have what I call 'feature tours', files that are (nonsense) examples of each language I'm trying to highlight, but which concisely demonstrate each of the syntax features that might be considered for highlighting.
+In the tour folder here I have what I call 'feature tours', files that are (nonsense) examples of each language I'm trying to highlight, but which concisely demonstrate each of the syntax features that might be considered for highlighting.
+These probably already have a name but I don't know it.
 I currently only have the ones I'm capable of creating (and feel free to point out where I missed a spot), so if you'd like to request a language, please include a feature tour I can use to create the colouring.
 It just needs to include a complete demonstration of all the syntax features that require consideration.